BDC Hamburger Icon

 5. Be a team player.

-Leading by example makes a great boss.
-Be there for your employees when they need you most, which could mean jumping in and getting your hands dirty with them.
-This can provide a strong sense of camaraderie and respect.
-Show your employees that you are willing to do the same things you ask them to do.
+Leading by example is the hallmark of a great boss.
+Be there for your employees when they need you most, even if it means jumping in and working alongside them.
+This willingness to help can provide a strong sense of camaraderie and respect.
+Show your team that you’re willing to tackle the same tasks you ask of them.

 6. Promote a social workplace.

 Offices shouldn’t feel stuffy and too serious.
-The manager should be responsible for promoting a social workplace where workers are free to talk, share their opinions and communicate freely.
+As much as possible, depending on the industry, leaders should promote a social workplace where workers are free to talk, share their opinions and communicate freely.

-Spending time with employees outside the workplace can be beneficial as well.
+Spending time with employees outside the workplace can also be beneficial.
 Knowing your employees and building friendships can help boost morale and increase loyalty.
+“It can be empowering to know that with some reframing, you can help create a better workplace for yourself and those around you,” Abueg added.

-However, you do have to know where to draw the line.
-You need to maintain a sense of authority and the ability to make objective decisions.
+However, there are some caveats to promoting a social workspace.
+You must know where to draw the line and always maintain a sense of authority and the ability to make objective decisions.

-You should also be careful not to favor some employees over others.
+You should also be careful to avoid workplace nepotism and the appearance of favoring some employees over others.
 It’s best to socialize with employees as a group instead of one-on-one.
 If everyone is invited, no one feels left out.

 7. Pay attention to the physical work environment.